-Data providers are required by statute47 to submit the P20W data points defined in the participation agreement with the Officemanaging entity.
-The participation agreement is a legal agreement between the data providers and the Officemanaging entity.
-The participation agreement defines the responsibilities of both the Officemanaging entity and the data providers, and includes a list of the data points agreed upon between the data providers and the Officemanaging entity.
+Data providers are required by statute47 to submit the P20W data points defined in the participation agreement with the Office.
+The participation agreement is a legal agreement between the data providers and the Office.
+The participation agreement defines the responsibilities of both the Office and the data providers, and includes a list of the data points agreed upon between the data providers and the Office.

 Data providers are responsible for ensuring that the source data is consistent with the data definitions and standards adopted by the Governing Board.
-Data providers make every effort to ensure source data is of the highest quality before submitting the data to the Office managing entity for inclusion in the data system.
-Once submitted, data providers work with the Office managing entity to ensure data quality.
+Data providers make every effort to ensure source data is of the highest quality before submitting the data to the Office for inclusion in the data system.
+Once submitted, data providers work with the Office to ensure data quality.